 Unfortunately, there is a limitation, as opening the receiving port in multiple applications simultaneously can pose a significant challenge.

 There is a solution to this dilemma.
-Virtual COM Port Driver PRO by Eltima allows the creation of virtual RS485 ports and the splitting of Modbus data so multiple ports can receive the data at the same time.
+Virtual COM Port Driver by Electronic Team allows the creation of virtual RS485 ports and the splitting of Modbus data so multiple ports can receive the data at the same time.

 You can now duplicate the data stream coming into one physical port to multiple virtual ports.
 By connecting several applications to virtual copies of your COM1 port, all of the apps can achieve shared access to your physical port.